-The River Almond flows for 50km from the Cant Hills near Kirk of Shotts to where it enters the Firth of Forth at Crammond.
+The River Almond flows for 50km from the Cant Hills near Kirk of Shotts to where it enters the Firth of Forth at Cramond.
 Running through so many towns and villages, the Almond provides an ideal opportunity for angling in Central Scotland.

 West Lothian Angling Association

 WLAA aims to provide, promote and protect angling opportunities in West Lothian and offer seasonal opportunities for fly, bait and spinning.
-Brown trout and salmon are seen rising frequently on the River Almond and often caught on a catch and release basis accordance with the Anglers Code.
+Brown trout and salmon are seen rising frequently on the River Almond and often caught on a catch and release basis accordance with the anglers code.

 WLAA run open days for both members and the public and works with community groups and partners including Forth District Salmon Fishery Board and Forth Rivers Trust to improve fish populations, river habitats, water quality and opportunities to fish.